-Elizabeth is Principal Harpist with The Kantanti Ensemble and is currently on trial with The Royal Liverpool Philharmonic Orchestra.
-She also freelances with many orchestras: she has worked with The English National Ballet , The RTE Concert Orchestra, New London Orchestra, London Concert Orchestra, London Gala Orchestra, London Telefilmonic Orchestra, London Metropolitan Orchestra, Symphonia Academica, Glyndebourne Youth Opera and Southbank Sinfonia.
+Elizabeth is Principal Harpist with The Kantanti Ensemble.
+She also freelances with many orchestras: she has worked with The Royal Liverpool Philharmonic Orchestra, The English National Ballet , The RTE Concert Orchestra, New London Orchestra, London Concert Orchestra, London Gala Orchestra, London Telefilmonic Orchestra, London Metropolitan Orchestra, Symphonia Academica, Glyndebourne Youth Opera and Southbank Sinfonia.
 In 2010-11, she was selected for the Foyle Future Firsts programme with the London Philharmonic Orchestra.

 Elizabeth loves performing in chamber ensembles and in past performances has worked with a variety groups: she has worked with a flute, harp and cello trio with Opera North as part of their Yorkshire Sculpture Park chamber music series and has also performed several chamber music concerts as part of the London Philharmonic Orchestra apprentice scheme in venues such as The Royal Festival Hall and 100 Club, including music for harp, marimba, trombone and viola.